 To understand how important email translation is for marketers, consider an example of a UK-based business that focuses on fitness clothing for men ages 20-30.

 So, in the UK, many men in this age group have a specific clothing trend in mind for their workout such as minimalistic designs with stylish cutouts.
-These designs can be ideal for email marketing as they cater to the desire of their customer.
+These designs can be ideal for email marketing as they cater to the desires of their customer.

-On the other hand, if this brand has a following in a middle eastern region, then there would be a need to pay attention to cultural differences.
-People in the middle eastern region will be focused more on conservative values.
+On the other hand, if this brand has a following in a Middle Eastern region, then there would be a need to pay attention to cultural differences.
+People in the Middle Eastern region will be focused more on conservative values.